Fast Website Deployment, Previews and TLS with Hugo & Netlify

 Add a custom domain

 Netlify uses NS1 underneath, so in order for you to be able to use magical branching and PR review features of Netlify you would need to change your DNS on your domain to point to Netlify’s (in fact NS1’s) NS servers.
+Change your current NS records to these that you would see in your Netlify account, wait about 24 hours (or less), and viola, your website will be reachable via your domain name (automationd.com in my case)!

 Now, when you have Netlify manage your DNS records you can utilize branch and preview deploys.
 I love this feature, because when I want to create a blog post like this I can branch off master, add my markdown files, media, push it to Github and create a PR.
 Netlify will trigger a preview build/deploy and generate a unique subdomain for that specific PR.
 I can review how my post looks when deployed as well as observe how CDN works and so on without disturbing the main site.